NationalSecurityAgency/qgis-densityanalysis-plugin/readme.md

 <div style="text-align:center"><img src="help/geohash_alg.png" alt="Geohash Density Map Algorithm"></div>

+***Weight field*** is used to specify an attribute field that is as the count for each point rather than using the fixed value of 1.
 The styling parameters are the same as the above algorithm.
 The resolution is determined by ***Geohash resolution*** as follows:

 <table style="margin-left: auto; margin-right: auto;">
 <tr>